 - short, blunt nose

 World Records: The Largest Bull Shark Ever Recorded

 The largest bull shark ever recorded can be traced back to 2012.

 The coastal waters of Miami are among the most popular areas for marine biologists to study sharks.
-There are over 15 species inhabiting the waters, including the bull shark.
+There are more than 15 species inhabiting the waters, including the bull shark.
 When Neil Hammerschlag, an associate professor at the University of Miami, set sail on that memorable day in May 2012, he had full expectations of seeing a shark.
 After all, he’d taken the day to hopefully identify and tag some of the local sharks.